gulan/ansiterm-flashcard/README.rst

     start game with a card set
     while there are more unlearned cards:
+        deal a card, question-side up
-        see question on the dealt card
+        read question on the dealt card
         say answer out loud
-        flip card
-        self-score answer
+        flip the card to reveal the correct answer self-score answer

 There are two parts of the design to consider:

 * The game state and operations on the state
-* The user interface
+* The player's interactions with the user interface

 I start with the first.

 State Operations
 ----------------
 The state is a five-tuple (card-set, dealt, play, kept, trash).
 The card-set, dealt deck and trash are sets of cards as the sequence of the cards do not matter.